What is the invoicing process? 9 steps to get paid faster

 Learn more about how to handle unpaid invoices.

-The right tools make a big difference.
-Get one month free and see how Xero's automation features can help you get paid faster.
+Use these nine steps to review your process regularly.
+The right tools make the difference between manual work and automated efficiency.
+Get one month free and see how Xero's invoicing features can help you get paid faster and improve your cash flow.

-Learn more in our Guide to invoicing.
+Learn more in the Guide to invoicing.

 FAQs on invoicing processes